 \subsection{OTG Prediction Diagnostics}

-We provide qualitative diagnostics for the Observation Trajectory Generator (OTG) on Predator Prey (PP) under the \texttt{super\_hard} \emph{cross-timestep} delay setting.
-In PP, each predator observes its ego position and velocity, together with the relative positions and velocities of its three nearest prey.
-OTG predicts a future observation trajectory $\hat{\tau}_{i,t}=(\hat{o}_{i,t+1},\dots,\hat{o}_{i,t+H})$, which is encoded into outgoing messages to reduce the delay-induced information gap at consumption time.
+We provide qualitative diagnostics for OTG on Predator Prey under the \texttt{super\_hard} delay setting.
+In this task, each predator observes its ego position and velocity together with the relative positions and velocities of its three nearest prey.
+OTG predicts a future observation trajectory $\hat{\tau}_{i,t}=(\hat{o}_{i,t+1},\dots,\hat{o}_{i,t+H})$, which is encoded into outgoing messages to reduce the information gap at consumption time.

-Fig.~\ref{fig:otg_diag} visualizes a representative rollout segment.
-Fig.~\ref{fig:obs_true} and Fig.~\ref{fig:obs_pre} show the ground-truth and OTG-predicted trajectories, respectively; Fig.~\ref{fig:obs_loss} shows the per-timestep prediction loss.
-The color intensity encodes steps $t,t{+}1,t{+}2,t{+}3$ from dark to light.
-OTG accurately extrapolates the ego-trajectory and the motions of nearby prey over short horizons, consistent with the gains observed when increasing $H$ up to $d_{\max}$ in Fig.~\ref{fig:abla_H}.

-We also observe occasional loss spikes in Fig.~\ref{fig:obs_loss}.
-These spikes are typically associated with \emph{nearest-neighbor identity switching} induced by the observation encoding: the three prey slots are defined by the nearest-neighbor ordering at each timestep, so the slot-to-entity correspondence can permute between successive steps.
-As a result, the supervised target for a fixed coordinate slot may correspond to a different physical prey in the next step, producing an apparent large error even when the predicted physical motion is reasonable.
-Such permutation-induced mismatch becomes more likely as the horizon $H$ grows, which aligns with the degradation observed for $H>d_{\max}$.
+Fig.~\ref{fig:otg_diag} shows that OTG can track short-horizon observation evolution reasonably well, which is consistent with the empirical gains obtained by using a moderate prediction horizon.
+At the same time, we observe occasional prediction-loss spikes.
+These spikes are typically associated with nearest-neighbor identity switching in the observation encoding: the prey slots are defined by nearest-neighbor ordering at each timestep, so the slot-to-entity correspondence may change between successive steps.
+As a result, the supervised target for a fixed coordinate slot may correspond to a different physical prey in the next step, which can produce a large apparent error even when the predicted physical motion is reasonable.